1. CloverDX Designer tutorial

 Figure 6.
 Still empty data file

-Enter some data records in this file; for example, copy and paste the lines below (make sure there is an empty line at the end):
+Enter some data records in this file; for example, copy and paste the lines below (make sure there is an empty line at the end) and save the file:

 John;Smith;25000